 Both photos were taken by the TG crew, and they have certainly shown us what Thai's hospitality is all about!

 Having spent just 2 hours plus on the aircraft, I have an overall positive impression on the amazing A380 and Thai's products.
 I made some records on this flight: 1st J class flight experience with Thai, my 1st inaugural (BKK-SIN) with this magnificent aircraft and the newest aircraft to have flown on so far.

-The First class and Economy class cabins have left me with an overall positive experience, but the Business class cabin was a disappointment.
-I would not fly long haul on the J class for several reasons: Lack of privacy and the seats are cramp in my opinion.
+The First class and Economy class cabins have left me with overall positive experience, but the Business class cabin was a disappointment.
+I would not fly long haul on the J class for several reasons: Lack of privacy and the seats are a cramp in my opinion.

 The A380 is certainly an aircraft to fly on, its quiet and spacious on any part of the aircraft.
 This is definitely my preferred aircraft for long-haul even if the flight is full.

 So far Thai is my 3rd operator of this aircraft type.
 My previous experience on the A380 is:

 2nd: SQ 321 LHR-SIN 9V-SKJ

 Views from my window

 The nice crew started to prepare for the return flight back to Bangkok.